seanbaxter/DirectXShaderCompiler/docs/GetElementPtr.rst

 it is natural to think that there is only one index, the selection of the field ``F``.
 However, in this example, ``Foo`` is a pointer.
-That pointer must be indexed explicitly in LLVM.
+That pointer must be indexed explicitly in LLVM37.
 C, on the other hand, indices through it transparently.
 To arrive at the same address location as the C code, you would provide the GEP instruction with two index operands.
 The first operand indexes through the pointer; the second operand indexes the field ``F`` of the